Conformal prediction beyond exchangeability: Theory

-Before turning to our empirical results, we pause to give several examples of settings where the coverage gap bound is favorable. \paragraph{Bounded distribution drift.} First consider a setting where the data points $(X_i,Y_i)$ are independent, but experience distribution drift over time.
+First, consider a setting where the data points $(X_i,Y_i)$ are independent, but experience distribution drift over time.
 In this type of setting, we would want to choose weights $w_i$ that decay as we move into the distant past, for example, $w_i = \rho^{n+1-i}$ for some decay parameter $\rho\in(0,1)$.
 If we assume that the distribution drift is bounded with a Lipschitz-type condition,